Around the World (Daft Punk song)

 "Around the World" is a song by French electronic music duo Daft Punk.
 It was written by the duo and released in April 1997 by Virgin as the second single from their debut studio album, Homework (1997).
 The song became a major club hit globally and reached number one on the dance charts in Canada, Spain, the United Kingdom, and the United States.
 It also peaked at number one in Iceland and Italy.
 The song's lyrics solely consist of the words "around the world", repeated on loop for a total of 144 times in the album version.
-The music video was directed by Michel Gondry and choreographed by Blanca Li.
+The music video was directed by Michel Gondry, produced by Midi Minuit and choreographed by Blanca Li.
 In 2011, NME placed it at number 21 on its list "150 Best Tracks of the Past 15 Years", and in 2025, Billboard magazine ranked it among "The 100 Best Dance Songs of All Time".

 Composition

 The key hook is a steady bassline and a robotic voice singing "around the world" in continuous chains.
 Daft Punk recalled that the song "was like making a Chic record with a talk box and just playing the bass on the synthesizer".
 The phrase occurs 144 times in the album version and 80 times in the radio edit.
 It is composed in the key of E minor and a tempo of 121.3 BPM.

 Upon analysis of the song, Michel Gondry noted its distinctive structure: "I realized how genius and simple the music was.
 Only five different instruments, with very few patterns, each to create numerous possibilities of figures.
 Always using the repetition, and stopping just before it's too much."
 He also noted the similarity between the bassline of "Around the World" and that of the Chic song "Good Times".
 In 2017, computer scientist Colin Morris analyzed 15,000 Billboard Hot 100 hits for repetitiveness, based on compression algorithms.
 "Around the World" was found to be the most repetitive of the songs analyzed.

 A cover version of "Around the World" was released in 2006 as "Around the World Again" by Nicky Van She and Dangerous Dan.
 A remix of the will.i.am song "I Got It from My Mama" included a sample from "Around the World", but Daft Punk did not approve use of the sample, and subsequently refused will.i.am permission to release the remix.
 A music video was produced with the sample included, however.
 A song titled "Around the World" was released by rapper P.M. that contains a sample of Daft Punk's.
 Señor Coconut released a cover of "Around the World" on his 2008 album, Atom™ presents: Around the World with Señor Coconut and his Orchestra.

 "Around the World" was featured in one episode of the first season of the MTV animated series Daria.
 It was also used in the video games Dance Central 3, NBA 2K13 and the trailers for Ubisoft E3 2007 Rayman Raving Rabbids 2.